 Megrelian kharcho, which is the kharcho recipe that I’m outlining here, is a lot more hearty and is generally served more as a main dish.
 A delicious stew hailing from the Samegrelo region in northwestern Georgia, it is traditionally made with lots of the same spices, tomato paste, and it is thickened with ground walnuts — much like lobio, or Georgian red bean stew.
 This is, personally, my favourite iteration of kharcho as it truly exemplifies some of the best flavours and techniques that are unique to Georgian cuisine.

 Though most common, kharcho also doesn’t have to be made with beef.
 There are countless other iterations where you will find chicken kharcho or veal kharcho instead.
 If you wanted to make a vegetarian kharcho, you could hypothetically add roasted cauliflower to the sauce and use a flavourful vegetable stock as the base — it would still be incredibly delicious!

 Kharcho Recipe: How to Make Megrelian Kharcho

-My Megrelian beef kharcho recipe diverts slightly from the absolute traditional way to make it — but I promise, it is only an improvement.
+My Megrelian beef kharcho recipe diverts slightly from the absolute traditional way to make it (much like my chakapuli recipe) — but I promise, it is only an improvement.
 Basically, I add the step of browning your meat before adding it to the stew and using chicken or beef stock as your liquid base.